 - 1. Wellness/symptom checks, including temperature checks for all attraction personnel, and when possible for vendors, contractors, third party delivery service workers, etc. as they arrive on premises and before opening of an attraction.
 Patron wellness checks are recommended but not required. - 2.
-Cloth masks gloves and/or frequent hand-washing is required for all staff and volunteers. - 3.
-Pima County Health Notice Posting of the "STOP Please do not enter if you have COVID-19 symptoms" at the entrance of the facility
+Cloth masks and frequent hand-washing is required for all staff and volunteers. - 3.
+Any patron exhibiting symptoms of COVID-19 is prohibited from entering the facility.